Cumulocity-IoT/cumulocity-iot-replacement-wizard-plugin/README.md

 1. ExternalID of new device object in C8Y of type c8y_Serial will be deleted

      The externalID of the new device will be removed since the later delete request is asynchron.
-Otherwise it can not be guaranted that the new physical device send data to the old managed object.
+Otherwise it can not be guaranteed that the new physical device send data to the old managed object.

      ```shell
      DELETE /identity/externalIds/c8y_Serial/{device_name_new}